emlearn/emlearn-micropython/README.md

 [Micropython](https://micropython.org) integration for the [emlearn](https://emlearn.org) Machine Learning library for microcontrollers.

-The goal is to enable applications to run ML inference on the microcontroller, without having to touch any C code.
+It enables MicroPython applications to run efficient Machine Learning models on microcontroller, without having to touch any C code.

+> scikit-learn for Microcontrollers

+This is a [TinyML](https://www.tinyml.org/) library, particularly well suited for low-compexity and low-power classification tasks.
+It can be combined with feature preprocessing, including neural networks to address more complex tasks.

 ## Status
 **Minimally useful**